Here’s a question we got from a reader:

 Thanks for the good question.

-As we explained in the past, the simplest way to automate tasks in Microsoft Office applications (Excel, Word, PowerPoint, Outlook, Visio and Outlook) is using Macros.
-Excel, Word and Visio ship a built-in Macro recorder that allows you to capture a specific sequence of actions and re-use them later on.
+As we explained in the past, the simplest way to automate tasks in Microsoft Office applications (Excel, Word, PowerPoint, Outlook, Visio, Access and Outlook) is using Macros.
+Depending on which application you want to automate, you can either record or write your Macro.

-Recording macros might be good for starters, but most probably you will be using Visual Basic for Applications (VBA) to write your own custom Macros.
+Recording macros might be good for starters, but most probably you will be using Visual Basic for Applications (VBA) to write your custom Macros.

-Follow along as we setup the macro VBA development in Excel, Word, Outlook and other Office apps:
+Here is how we setup the macro VBA development in Excel, Word, Outlook and other Office apps:

 If you are on MAC and would like to go ahead and access your development environment, proceed as following:

-Note: Currently (Office 365), Outlook for MAC OS X still doesn’t support Macro development.
+Note: Currently (Office 365), Outlook for macOS still doesn’t support Macro development.